BUYERS GUIDE - HEAVY DUTY

 We liked the gate layout that put first gear and reverse directly opposite – essential for quick shifting when ‘rocking’ a stuck vehicle out of rut hollows.

 The four-litre diesel did its job quietly, with mechanical noise evident only when revs went above 3000rpm.
 That red band was useful only for engine braking, because the torquey donk did its best from around 1400rpm up to 2800rpm, climbing most highway grades in fifth or sixth cog.

 Ride quality isn’t the strong point of Japanese 4×4 trucks, but the loaded Hinos we drove rode better than their Japanese-made competitors, thanks to their longer front springs.
 A set of top-quality dampers should improve that even further.

 Obviously, the driver’s suspension seat damped out more bump action than the fixed passenger perches, but ride quality in the passenger perches – without suspension seating – was acceptable.

-Handling was flat and steering was accurate with good road feel on bitumen surfaces, but the skinny front tyres showed some side slip and understeer on pea gravel roads.
-The wide-single tyre option would be our choice for buyers who don’t need the full 7.5 tonnes GVM.
+Handling was flat and steering was accurate with good road feel on bitumen surfaces, but the standard skinny front tyres showed some side slip and understeer on pea gravel roads.
+The wide-single tyre option is a better choice and can retain the full 7.5 tonnes GVM.